 Whether you wish to savor your taste buds in fine dining restaurants, or shop till you drop at the world-class shopping malls, or explore and discover the American heritage by visiting the grand museums or party till dawn at the local pubs and lounges, Chicago has everything to cover your taste and liking and has several things to offer.
 As a foreign visitor, it is difficult to know what is really worth visiting and discovering the options on display.
 You will definitely be spoilt for choices with several things to do in Chicago.
 There are numerous Chicago attractions and endless places to visit in Chicago like exploring the depth of the ocean in the marvelous Shedd Aquarium or catching a fly ball at Wrigley Field or enjoying a play at the Chicago Theater or riding the Ferris Wheel at Navy Pier or witnessing the best orchestras in the world in the Chicago Symphony Orchestra, and much more.
 Chicago sightseeing will surely soak up all your energy.
 With the government investing heavily in Chicago tourism over the past decade or so, the results are there to see.
 Chicago has transformed into a hot-spot tourist destination across all age groups.
+So, apply for US visa and gear up for the trip of a lifetime.
 We have handpicked a list of what to see, do and eat in USA which will help you cover the unique offerings of Chicago during your USA holidays.

 Lincoln Park Zoo